ak9024/bookcabin/backend/README.md

 # backend

-Backend service to serve REST APIs submit voucher seat assigments for airline campaign.
+Backend service to serve REST APIs submit voucher seat assignments for airline campaign.

 ## Features

-- Submit voucher assigments endpoints.
+- Submit voucher assignments endpoints.
 - Create a new flights, seats, and vouchers.
 - List of all flights, seats, and vouchers.